 The NFCC often receives readers questions asking us what they should do in their money situation.
 We pick some to share that others could be asking themselves and hope to help many in sharing these answers.

-Question: I feel like I am drowning in debt based on bad decisions, life changes, and events that were both out of my control and within my control which led to bad decisions.
-As of today, I am late on my rent payment which was supposed to have been paid at the beginning of the month, behind on three payments for both two credit cards, one or two payments behind on a another credit card, and also behind on my gas and electric bill.
+This week’s question: I feel like I am drowning in debt based on bad decisions, life changes, and events that were both out of my control and within my control which led to bad decisions.
+I am late on my rent payment, behind on three payments for two credit cards, one or two payments behind on a another credit card, and also behind on my gas and electric bill.
 I feel like I’ve dug myself a whole that I can’t get out of and because I did it to myself, asking for help is very difficult.
 I’m not sure if there’s anything out there for someone like me but I am going out on a limb to find out if there’s any options at all.

 Acknowledging that we have made bad decisions—for whatever reason—often is the first step to correct them.
 So, I commend you for doing so and having the courage to reach out for help.
 Getting out of financial troubles takes determination, effort, and, in some cases, the guidance of a financial counselor.
+Drowning in debt can be overwhelming but you’ve come to the right place.
 Without knowing all the details of your current situation, I can’t provide the personal advice you need, but an NFCC certified financial counselor can.

 It’s a good idea to stay away from costly pay-day loans or similar fast cash options.
 Borrowing money from one creditor to pay another can land you in more debt and make it even harder to catch up.
 So, talk to an NFCC certified financial counselor today, you can reach them over the phone, online, and in-person if it’s available near you.
 Find the guidance that you need and set a strategy to put your finances in order.
 The sooner you start working on your plan, the more options you will have.
-You are on the right track.
-Good luck!
+You are on the right track and you’re not alone.